syne-tune/syne-tune/docs/source/getting_started.rst

 See our `change log <https://github.com/awslabs/syne-tune/blob/main/CHANGELOG.md>`__ to check what has changed in the latest version.

-In the examples above, Syne Tune is installed with the union of all its dependencies, which can be a lot.
-If you only need specific features, you may be able to use `partial dependencies <faq.html#what-are-the-different-installations-options-supported>`__.
+In the examples above, Syne Tune is installed with the tag ``basic``, which collects a reasonable number of dependencies.
+If you want to install all dependencies, replace ``basic`` with ``extra``.
+You can further refine this selection by using
+`partial dependencies <faq.html#what-are-the-different-installations-options-supported>`__.

 What Is Hyperparameter Optimization?
 ====================================